 Community Growers: Food Equity

-Through this program, BACP and partner agency NeighborSpace expect to reduce the barriers to urban agriculture by supporting urban growers with access to land, resources to build long-term sites, and technical support.
-This program will increase equitable community-access to healthy foods by creating new food access points in neighborhoods experiencing food insecurity.
+Through this program, BACP and partner agency NeighborSpace are reducing the barriers to urban agriculture by supporting urban growers with access to land, resources to build long-term sites, and technical support.
+This program is increasing equitable community-access to healthy foods by creating new food access points in neighborhoods experiencing food insecurity.
 Through the Community Growers Program, the grant awardees will be growing produce that will be available for purchase on-site and at local farmers markets, helping make fresh food more accessible in communities with limited access to affordable and nutritious foods.

-As the lead delegate agency of the Community Growers Program, NeighborSpace will provide grants and ongoing technical assistance to growers, understand the specific needs of each project site, and provide the appropriate guidance.
+As the lead delegate agency of the Community Growers Program, NeighborSpace is providing grants and ongoing technical assistance to growers.
+They understand the specific needs of each project site and provide the appropriate guidance.
 This support includes assisting new and existing agriculture businesses with infrastructure and/or other resources: water hydrant installations, environmental assessments and land remediation, activation of vacant lots into productive urban agriculture sites, capacity building projects, and providing technical support and guidance with business management.

-The following partner agencies will be collaborating with NeighborSpace to make this program happen: Chicago Food Policy Action Committee (CFPAC), Community Food Navigator, DePaul Steans Center, Grow Greater Englewood, Advocates for Urban Agriculture, Urban Growers Collective, and Windy City Harvest.
+The following partner agencies are collaborating with NeighborSpace to ensure a successful program: Chicago Food Policy Action Committee (CFPAC), Community Food Navigator, DePaul Steans Center, Grow Greater Englewood, Advocates for Urban Agriculture, Urban Growers Collective, and Windy City Harvest.

 Community GrowersHow to Participate:

-The first round of applications for the Community Growers Program has closed.
-Applications will reopen for future opportunities on May 1st 2024 and close on June 30th 2024.
+The final round of applications for the Community Growers Program closed on June 30th 2024.
 More information can be found on NeighborSpace’s website.

 Questions: